 In Samothrace, you will also find many beautiful beaches, where you can enjoy the sun and the sea.
-Our top favorites include the beach of Pachia Ammos, the most beautiful, long, sandy beach on the island, the beach of Vatos, and the rocky beach of Kipou, which can be accessed by boat from Kamariotissa or Therma.
+Our top favorites include the beach of Pachia Ammos, the most beautiful, long, sandy beach on the island, the beach of Vatos, and the rocky Kipou, which can be accessed by a boat trip from Kamariotissa or Therma.

 The wild, mountainous and verdant Samothrace, with its idyllic landscapes, important antiquities, traditional settlements, and wonderful beaches, invites you to escape reality and experience unique adventures!

 Limenaria Village, Thassos - credits: Yiannis Papadimitriou/Shuttestock.com